kyleronayne/Splashed/README.md

 # Splashed
 ###### Status: Under Development
-Adidas bot that creates chrome sessions to wait on the splash page for exclusive releases
+Adidas bot that waits on splash headlessly

 ### Requirements
 - Python 3.6 or later